sanity-io/telemetry/README.md

 })

 // Wrap the app in a TelemetryProvider
-// This will enable usage of the `useTelemetry()` hook function Root() {
+// This will enable usage of the `useTelemetry()` hook for descendants function Root() {

-  // Hook the telemetry store up to page life cycle events like hide/unload useTelemetryStoreLifeCycleEvents(store)

   return (
     <TelemetryProvider store={store}>
       <App />